helloyanis/skg-sheets-discord-bot/README.md

 When you edit a command, you need to deploy it to tell Discord you just modified the command.
 Run `node .\deploy-commands.js` in the Visual Studio Code terminal, and it will deploy all of your commands to the server you specified in the `config.json` file (and ONLY in that server.)

+# How to integrate Google Sheets

+🔧 Step-by-step Setup

+### 1. Create a Google Cloud Project

+- Go to Google Cloud Console

+- Create a new project

+### 2. Enable Sheets API

+- In your project, go to "APIs & Services > Library"

+- Search and enable Google Sheets API

+### 3. Create a Service Account

+- Go to "IAM & Admin > Service Accounts"

+- Create one and give it a name

+- After it's created, go to "Keys" and generate a JSON key

+- Save that .json file—it’s your credential. **Make sure to not push it or share it publicly, or it will allow anyone to edit your spreadsheet!**

+### 4. Share your Sheet with the Service Account

+- Open the target Google Sheet

+- Click Share

+- Use the email from the service account JSON file (something like my-bot@my-project.iam.gserviceaccount.com)

+- Give it Editor access

+### 5. Edit the Google Sheets client to your preferences

+- In this repo, open `utilities/googleSheetsClient.js`

+- Change `'YOUR_SERVICE_ACCOUNT_FILE.json'`, `'YOUR_SPREADSHEET_ID'` and `Sheet1!A:D` to the specified properties.

+- Change lines 154 and 157 by commenting/decommenting them.

+- Don't forget to deploy the commands!